 The course provides a forum for seniors for the practice of spoken French at the advanced level with native speakers.
 Students will prepare and deliver presentations; practice interviewing techniques; and learn and practice using technical vocabulary from a variety of disciplines in the sciences, social sciences, and humanities.
 The choice of short readings and vocabulary sets will vary each time the course is offered and will reflect the interests of the students enrolled.
 Spring semester: The Department

 Requisite: Senior status.
 Open only to French majors.
 Spring semester.
-The Department.2016-17: Not offered
+The Department.2016-17: Offered in Spring 2017

 Independent Reading Courses.
 Full course.